nightness/cloud-lightning-messenger/README.md

 # Authentication

 In order to have access to the Firestore database, users need to authenticate with Firebase.
 Instead of having them sign-in manually; there is a REST API to manage user creation.
-When a user is created with the REST API, it returns a custom authentication token, that is sent to the user so client can automatically authenticate with Firebase.
+When a user is created with the REST API, it returns a custom authentication token, that is sent to the user so the client can automatically authenticate with Firebase.

 If you have the vscode extension 'REST client' you can use the files in the 'rest/' folder to test out that API.
 (Not in repository)